-In particular, if the underlying spacetime consists partially of a Lie group or cosets thereof, the additional structure introduced by the group's presence can be used to simplify the situation.
-Such approaches have found applications again quite recently.
-For example, in \cite{EM_Knots}, four-dimensional de Sitter space dS$_4$ was foliated with spacelike $S^3 \cong$ SU$(2)$ slices to obtain, through conformal invariance of Yang--Mills theory in four dimensions, an infinite basis of knotted electromagnetic solutions on Minkowski space, generalizing the celebrated Hopf--Rañada solution \cite{Ranada}.
-Another instance of this is the case where the spacetime again is a cylinder over a Lie group $M\cong\mathbbm{R}\times G$, but now invariance of the gauge field under the natural $G$-action on $M$ is imposed.
-In these cases, the Yang--Mills equation reduces to a system of ordinary, albeit still non-linear, matrix differential equations, sometimes with the number of degrees of freedom reducing to one.
-Multiple instances of this were, for example, used to construct analytic solutions on four-dimensional (anti-)de Sitter space (and hence by conformal invariance on Minkowski space) in \cite{dS4,Finite_Action,Exact}.
-Especially the case $M \cong \mathbbm{R}\times$ SU$(2)$ saw applications related to cosmology and the electroweak epoch, where the Yang--Mills field was coupled to the scale factor of Friedmann--Lemaître--Robertson--Walker-type (FLRW) closed geometry \cite{friedan2020origin,Kumar_2021,DM,CGF}.
-Another related approach is an example of the coset space dimensional reduction (CSDR) scheme \cite{Kapetanakis:1992hf}, where $G$-invariant Yang--Mills fields are considered on a spacetime which is foliated with cosets of $G$, that is, $M\cong \mathbbm{R}\times G/H$, where $H$ is some Lie subgroup of $G$.
+The relation between the description of spacetimes through Lie group manifolds and classical solutions of Maxwell's or Yang--Mills' equations have recently found new applications.
+In \cite{EM_Knots}, the four-dimensional de Sitter space dS$_4$ was foliated with spacelike $S^3 \cong$ SU$(2)$ slices to obtain, through the conformal invariance of 4D Yang--Mills theory, an infinite basis of knotted electromagnetic solutions on Minkowski space, reproducing and generalizing the celebrated Hopf--Rañada solution \cite{Ranada}.
+Moreover, if the spacetime is a cylinder over a Lie group $M\cong\mathbbm{R}\times G$, one can impose invariance of the gauge field under the natural $G$-action on $M$.
+Then, the Yang--Mills equation reduces to a system of ordinary, albeit still non-linear, matrix differential equations, possibly with the number of degrees of freedom reducing to one.
+Multiple instances of such approach were used, for example, to construct analytic solutions on four-dimensional (anti-)de Sitter space (and hence by conformal invariance on Minkowski space) in \cite{dS4,Finite_Action,Exact}.
+Especially the case $M \cong \mathbbm{R}\times$SU$(2)$ saw applications related to cosmology and the electroweak epoch, where the Yang--Mills field was coupled to the scale factor of Friedmann--Lemaître--Robertson--Walker-type (FLRW) closed geometry \cite{friedan2020origin,Kumar_2021,DM,CGF}.
+A related approach to obtain symmetric gauge fields is the coset space dimensional reduction (CSDR) scheme \cite{Kapetanakis:1992hf}, where $G$-invariant Yang--Mills fields are considered on a spacetime which is foliated with cosets of $G$, that is, $M\cong \mathbbm{R}\times G/H$, where $H$ is some Lie subgroup of $G$.
 Recent applications of this approach include, for example, \cite{G2,Flows,Lechtenfeld_2018,Mink}.
-Especially in \cite{Lechtenfeld_2018}, the $n{+}1$-dimensional de Sitter space dS$_{n+1}$ was foliated using warped cylinders over $S^n$ written as cosets of the orthogonal-, unitary-, and spin-groups; the first one, $S^n \cong $ SO$(n+1)$/SO$(n)$ also being a symmetric space.
-Also, non-compact cosets, and hence structure groups, made an appearance in \cite{Kumar_2021} to construct SO$(1,3)$ invariant solutions on Minkowski space by gluing solutions together, each part obtained on cylinders where different subgroups were modded out of the Lorentz group.\\
+Especially in \cite{Lechtenfeld_2018}, the $(n{+}1)$-dimensional de Sitter space dS$_{n+1}$ was foliated using warped cylinders over $S^n$ written as cosets of the orthogonal, unitary, and spin groups; the first one, $S^n \cong $ SO$(n+1)$/SO$(n)$, also being a symmetric space.
+Moreover, non-compact cosets, and hence structure groups, made an appearance in \cite{Kumar_2021} to construct SO$(1,3)$ invariant solutions on Minkowski space by gluing solutions together, each part obtained on cylinders where different subgroups were modded out of the Lorentz group.